kyungh/kyungh/README.md

 About me:

+What I'm working on:
+Microsoft Software & Systems Academy

 <!--
 **kyungh/kyungh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.